JuliaGeometry/VoronoiCells.jl/README.md

 The corners are sorted counter-clockwise.

 There is a convenience function for plotting the edges of the Voronoi cells.
-The generators are not added by default, but they can easily be added.
+The generators are not added by default, but they can easily be added afterwards.

 ```julia
 scatter(points, markersize = 6, label = "generators")